Placeholder-Software/Crowds/docs/HowTo/FindPath.md

 !!! note
     To make an agent walk along a path, follow this [guide](../FollowPath) instead.

-The `Navigator` behaviour has two methods ([1](/Reference/MonoBehaviours/Navigator/#pathfindingtask-findpathvector3-end), [2](/Reference/MonoBehaviours/Navigator/#pathfindingtask-findpathvector3-start-vector3-end-int-areamask-int-agenttype-nativeslice-areacosts-default)) to find a path from an agent to a destination.
+The `Navigator` MonoBehaviour has two methods ([1](/Reference/MonoBehaviours/Navigator/#pathfindingtask-findpathvector3-end), [2](/Reference/MonoBehaviours/Navigator/#pathfindingtask-findpathvector3-start-vector3-end-int-areamask-int-agenttype-nativeslice-areacosts-default)) to find a path from an agent to a destination.

 ### Basic FindPath